Xqhare/nabu/README.md

 ```

 #### 7.4.2.
 Config Wizard
+One of the most used, if not the most used file format for configuration files is `.json`.
+As the name suggests its primary feature, especially useful or configuration data, is the "notation" of "objects".
+Because of this, the `LoggingWizard` is basically an object store and closely based on `ECMA-404`.
+The only addition to it, is the ability to store arbitrary data inside it, like a logo for example.

+This makes it possible to store all data needed for startup in a single file.

 #### 7.4.3.
 Key Value Store
 The key value store is a simple key value store for in place storage and manipulation of data.